sardigital/docker-asterisk-debbuilder/README.md

 # What is it?

-This is a *Dockerfile* and shell script to create a Docker image that will, when run, build **unofficial** Debian Jessie packages of the current Asterisk 13 tarball including PJSIP 2.3.
+This is a *Dockerfile* and shell script to create a Docker image that will, when run, build **unofficial** Debian Jessie packages of the current Asterisk 13 tarball including PJSIP 2.5.5.

+Found and corrected bug: Unknown value '' found in build_tools/menuselect-deps for NATIVE_ARCH Added asterisk modules:

 # Usage